 But be realistic

-What most of us fail to realise is that we tend to have too many expectations from ourselves.
+What most of us fail to realize is that we tend to have too many expectations from ourselves.
 Visualising the outcome should come with managing expectations.
 This means you should really look at what you want to achieve and realistically anticipate how long it will take.
 Try to imagine all the challenges you will encounter, and what might veer you off course.
 This might help you set a more realistic mind map of the objective.

 Be easy on yourself